 The COVID-19 pandemic has had a significant impact on the environment in which Customs works and will continue to in the coming years.
-We need to be able to deliver our services and can respond quickly, while improving our systems and processes to support best practice.
+We need to be able to deliver our services in a rapidly changing environment, making sure we are agile and can respond quickly, while improving our systems and processes to support best practice.